 CISA developed the Election Infrastructure Questionnaire (see References) to assist organizational documentation of election infrastructure cybersecurity posture and to identify key interdependencies.

 By adhering to cybersecurity best practices, election organizations—including state, local, tribal, and territorial (SLTT) governments—can improve the security of their election systems.
-The Cybersecurity and Infrastructure Security Agency (CISA) Hunt and Incident Response Team (HIRT) developed the best practices in this tip from lessons learned through engagements with SLTT governments, election stakeholders, and others.
+The Cybersecurity and Infrastructure Security Agency (CISA) developed the best practices in this tip from lessons learned through engagements with SLTT governments, election stakeholders, and others.
 Organizations can implement these best practices, which harden enterprise networks and strengthen election infrastructure, at little or no cost.
 CISA’s election systems best practices cover the following topics:

 Software and Patch Management

 Implementing an enterprise-wide software and patch management program reduces the likelihood of an organization experiencing significant cybersecurity incidents.
 A software and patch management program includes the establishment of an enterprise-wide inventory list, which provides an organization with greater insight into the software running on its networks and associated vulnerabilities.
 The organization can then use the inventory list to help identify and mitigate the risks to its election-related information technology (IT) infrastructure.
 Mitigations often include implementing application whitelisting, a best practice.
 (See Implementing Application Whitelisting.)